kvshi/watch/README.md

 Check job status | Notify if Oracle Job became broken.
 Check src structure | Notify if some source column has been changed.
 Check session | To monitor session stat params.
-Check concurrency | To monitor average concurrency time
+Check concurrency | To monitor average concurrency time.

 All functions were tested on Oracle 11.2 & 12.1 (single instance mode).